SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-ehm5678/README.md

 ## ⭐️ Installation
 - After cloning and navigating to the folder, run 'npm install' to get the dependencies.
 To run the tests = 'npm run test'

-## 🗣️ User feedback - please fill this in below:
-- Name, date, feeback